 One simplifying variation is to use more rocker and eliminate the end transoms (Side sheer will meet the corners of the Bottom).
 This might be useful for warm water paddling or as a backup against loss of a more capable tender.

-A complicating variation is to split the Bottom down the centerline, tape n glue as chines, and fold.
-Possibly an overlapping skeg of light strapping fixed to one side of the cut and spanning across to the other, forming a rabbet?
-The sprung bottom rocker should resist spontaneous UNfolding in use, so no locks should be necessary.
-Result is the the folded hull is now 4-ply, but only half the beam tall.
+A complicating variation is to split the Bottom down the centerline, tape n glue as chines, and fold like a W (end view).
+Possibly with an overlapping skeg of light strapping fixed to one side of the cut and spanning across to the other, forming a rabbet?
+The sprung bottom rocker resists spontaneous UNfolding in use, so no locks are necessary.
+The folded hull is now 4-ply, but only half the beam tall.

 If you wish, the sheer need not be a straight line... this would allow relatively higher ends and relatively lower, mid-ships freeboard.

-We've not yet managed to build one full-sized, though a second, on-board dinghy for the new boat would be nice!
+We've not yet managed to finish one full-sized, though a second, on-board dinghy for the new boat would be nice!